+- Step 1.
 Determine what metrics are important, such as wRVUs, panel size, quality (and how it is measured), cost, patient satisfaction, and others.
-Also, consider academic work and research, depending on your setting.
+Also consider academic work and research, depending on your setting. - Step 2.
 For each area, consider how big a role the factor should play in determining performance and how much it is aligned to expectations.
-Also, determine how much a component can vary in total.
-For instance, does the wRVU component apply on a per wRVU basis or do you create several tiers that only result in a 25% difference from top to bottom production?
+Also determine how much a component can vary in total.
+For instance, does the wRVU component apply on a per wRVU basis or do you create several tiers that only result in 25% difference from top to bottom production?
 Similarly, the percent that this component drives overall compensation should be determined.
-If you simply apply it at a 75%-90% level and, therefore, minimize all other components' impact, know that you will not have achieved a plan much different from the average FFS plan today.

-From there, determine, by specialty, what constitutes a 25%, 50%, 75%, 90% (and so on) level of performance on each metric.

-Now, determine the level of overall compensation that will form the compensation pool.

-Once the above calculations occur, the math can be completed, and the accompanying documentation can be put together.
+If you simply apply it at a 75%-90% level and therefore minimize all other components' impact, know that you will not have achieved a plan much different from the average FFS plan today. - Step 3.
+From there determine, by specialty, what constitutes a 25%, 50%, 75%, 90% (and so on) level of performance on each metric. - Step 4.
+Now determine the level of overall compensation that will form the compensation pool. - Step 5.
+Once the above calculations occur, the math can be completed, and the accompanying documentation can be put together. - Step 6: The Magic.
 From this point, you must conduct a comprehensive annual performance review.
 Metrics utilized should not be a surprise.
 Rather, data and reporting systems should ensure the level of performance on an indicator are known by each physician in advance.
 The review is the opportunity to revisit performance, provide support, counsel, and coach.
 Reviews should be two-way conversations and among the most important you have throughout the year.

-Table 2 is a fairly straightforward plan that is focused on volume and would be utilized in a more traditional FFS environment.
+Example 1 is a fairly straightforward plan that is very much focused on volume and would be utilized in a more traditional FFS environment.

 As you can see, Dr. MacKenzie is a high producer, with his wRVU production hitting the 68th percentile.
 He does well in patient satisfaction, but struggles in access, cost, and citizenship.
 Since productivity drives 80% of the plan, with an additional four incentives with only 5% contribution each to the compensation formula, his ending pay is very close to his production, at the 63rd percentile.